-Wheat support price is the guaranteed minimum price at which the government will buy wheat.
-This price is set by the Ministry of Food, Agriculture and Livestock at the beginning of the harvest season in September.
+The wheat support price is the guaranteed minimum price at which the government will buy wheat.
+This price is set by Ministry of Food, Agriculture, and Livestock at the beginning of the harvest season in September.
 Actual procurement prices paid by the government can exceed the support price depending on market conditions.
-In Pakistan, the provinces and the Pakistan Agricultural Storage and Supplies Corporation (PASSCO) procure wheat and hold operational and strategic reserves to be in a position to stabilize the domestic wheat market in case of supply disruptions.
+In Pakistan, the provinces and the Pakistan Agricultural Storage and Supplies Corporation (PASSCO) procure wheat and hold operational and a strategic reserves to be in a position to stabilize the domestic wheat market in case of supply disruptions.
 In addition, the Trading Corporation of Pakistan (TCP) imports wheat to meet excess domestic demand.
-While wheat accounts for only 0.5 percent of the Consumer Price Index (CPI) basket, wheat and wheat-related products (flour) account for 5.1 percent of the CPI basket.
+While wheat accounts for only 1⁄2 percent of the Consumer Price Index (CPI) basket, wheat and wheat related products (flour) account for 5.1 percent of the CPI basket.

-This paper finds that monetary factors are the main drivers of inflation in Pakistan, while wheat support price affects inflation in the short run.
-We specify a stylized inflation model that includes standard monetary variables (money supply, credit to the private sector), exchange rate, as well as wheat support price as a supply-side factor.
+This paper finds that monetary factors are the main drivers of inflation in Pakistan, while the wheat support price affects inflation in the short run.
+We specify a stylized inflation model that includes standard monetary variables (money supply, credit to the private sector), the exchange rate, as well as the wheat support price as a supply-side factor.
 The model is estimated with monthly data for the period January 1998 to June 2005.
-The results indicate that monetary factors have played a dominant role in recent inflation, affecting it with a lag of about one year.
-Increases in the wheat support price influence inflation in the short run.
-The wheat support price matters for inflation over the medium term only if accommodated by monetary policy.
+The results indicate that monetary factors have played a dominant role in recent inflation, affecting inflation with a lag of about one year.
+Increases in the wheat support price influence inflation in the short run, but not the price level in the long run.
+Furthermore, the wheat support price matters only over the medium term if accommodated by monetary policy.

 The remainder of the paper is organized as follows.
-Section 2 reviews the relevant literature and introduces a stylized model to structure the analysis.
-Section 3 estimates the model and assesses the roles for explaining inflation played by monetary factors and the wheat support price.
-Section 4 briefly reviews the literature on the optimum level of inflation.
-Section 5 provides some conclusions.
+Section II reviews the relevant literature and introduces a stylized model to structure the analysis.
+Section III estimates the model and assesses the roles for explaining inflation played by monetary factors and the wheat support price.
+Section IV briefly reviews the literature on the optimum level of inflation and proposes an inflation target of 5-6 percent for Pakistan.
+Section V provides some conclusions from the analysis.